tinohager/PrimeNumberCalculator/README.md

 # PrimeNumberCalculator

-Calculates **1000 prime numbers with 512-bit size** and outputs the **time taken** for the computation.
+Compute **1000 prime numbers with 512-bit length** and measure the **time taken** for the calculation.

-This tool provides a simple way to generate large 512-bit primes and measure the performance of the calculation.
+This tool provides a simple and fast way to test CPU performance with large prime number calculations – perfect for benchmarking and comparing different systems.

+## 🔹 Why participate?

+We are collecting performance data from a variety of CPUs!
+With just 100 runs, you can help build a comprehensive benchmark dataset.
+Share your results as an Issue in this repository – every contribution counts!

 ## 🚀 Features